UC Riverside Highlanders baseball: Division II

-In 1977, the program returned to the NCAA Tournament and won the Division II National Championship.
+In 1977, the program returned to the NCAA tournament and won the Division II National Championship.
 After winning the CCAA with a 15–9 conference record, the team earned a berth in the West Regional.
 After advancing through the West Regional with wins over Cal State Northridge and Cal State Hayward, the program played in the Division II College World Series.
 There, it went 5–1, defeating Eckerd 4–1 in the championship game.
 Future major leaguers Steve Lubratich and Eric Show played on the championship team.

 The Highlanders' home venue, the Riverside Sports Complex, hosted the Division II College World Series from 1980 to 1984.
 The team qualified for two World Series played on its home field.
 In 1981, the team won the West Regional, but was eliminated after losing consecutive World Series games to Florida Southern and Cal State Northridge.
-In 1982, the team again qualified for the NCAA Tournament and won the West Regional.
+In 1982, the team again qualified for the NCAA tournament and won the West Regional.
 In the World Series, the Highlanders won their second Division II National Championship with victories over Longwood, New Haven, and Florida Southern twice.
 Future major leaguer Calvin Jones played on the 1982 team.

-For the seven straight seasons from 1983 to 1989, the program failed to qualify for the NCAA Tournament, despite finishing with an above-.500 CCAA record in six of the seven years.
-In the 1990s, however, the team qualified for seven NCAA Tournaments (1990, 1991, 1992, 1994, 1995, 1996, 1999).
+For the seven straight seasons from 1983 to 1989, the program failed to qualify for the NCAA tournament, despite finishing with an above-.500 CCAA record in six of the seven years.
+In the 1990s, however, the team qualified for seven NCAA tournaments (1990, 1991, 1992, 1994, 1995, 1996, 1999).
 On one occasion, in 1991, it advanced to the Division II College World Series, the program's fourth appearance.
 After losing to SIU Edwardsville in its first game, the team won consecutive games over Shippensburg, SIU Edwardsville, and Jacksonville State.
 In the championship game, however, the team lost to Jacksonville State 5–2.
-In 1995, the Highlanders entered the West Regional finals with a 43–15 record, but were upset by UC Irvine, which had entered the game at 29–30.
+In 1995, the Highlanders entered the West Regional finals with a 43–15 record, but were upset by UC Davis, which had entered the game at 29–30.